Bonsaigin/C--_Compiler/README.md

-USAGE:
+# Background
+This was originally a project for CS441, but I've chosen to keep working with it after school.

+C- is an extension of the C-- language.
+More info about C-- can be found here at a mirror of the language's original site: http://www.cs.tufts.edu/~nr/c--/index.html

+The purpose of this project is to extend the C-- language to include new features.
+We can do this by including new syntactic and semantic rules and defining what happens with these new grammar constructs.

+# Usage
-  # (Optional if not altering grammar) Generate new files
+  ## (Optional if not altering grammar) Generate new files
   bnfc -cpp cmm.cf

-  # Build both the compiler and pstack:
+  ## Build both the compiler and pstack:
   make

-  # Compile fib.cmm, producing fib.apm:
+  ## Compile fib.cmm, producing fib.apm:
   ./cmm2pstack fib.cmm fib.apm

-  # Disassemble fib.apm:
+  ## Disassemble fib.apm:
   ./pstack/apd fib

-  # Execute fib.apm:
+  ## Execute fib.apm:
   ./pstack/api fib

-BUILT-IN-FUNCTIONS:
+# Features
   The cmm standard library contains three functions:

   exit()      : ends the program immediately